Trump's Methane Rollback That Big Oil Doesn't Want

 The Trump administration rule would eliminate a 2016 requirement that oil and gas companies monitor and limit methane leaks from wells, compressor stations and other operations.

+Environmental Protection Agency Administrator Andrew Wheeler announced the change in Pittsburgh, the heart of gas drilling region in Pennsylvania, a state that voted for Trump in 2016 but is leaning Democratic this year.

-In announcing the proposed regulation last year, Environmental Protection Agency Administrator Andrew Wheeler said it delivered on President Trump's 2017 executive order to promote energy independence and economic growth.
-He said the rule "removes unnecessary and duplicative regulatory burdens from the oil and gas industry."
+Wheeler said the new rules deliver on President Trump's 2017 executive order to promote energy independence and economic growth.

+"EPA has been working hard to fulfill President Trump's promise to cut burdensome and ineffective regulations for our domestic energy industry," he said.
-At that time, the administration estimated the rollback would save the industry up to $19 million a year in compliance costs.

-Wheeler also echoed an oil industry talking point that "methane is valuable, and the industry has an incentive to minimize leaks and maximize its use."
+When the proposed rule was announced last year, the administration estimated the rollback would save the oil industry up to $19 million a year in compliance costs.
+At that time, Wheeler also echoed an oil industry talking point that "methane is valuable, and the industry has an incentive to minimize leaks and maximize its use."

-It's expected that under the EPA's new regulation methane will be regulated indirectly through another rule aimed at limiting volatile organic compounds from being emitted.
+Under the EPA's new regulations, methane will be regulated indirectly through another rule aimed at limiting volatile organic compounds from being emitted.

 But some large oil companies want the Obama rules left in place.